Graham · Central Highlands

 Meall Mor — common questions

 - Meall Mor is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 605m of ascent and takes most walkers 4-7 hours.
-Terrain: Forestry roads for the lower half, then long heather and bracken on the open hill.
+Underfoot: Forestry roads for the lower half, then long heather and bracken on the open hill.

 - When is the best time to climb Meall Mor?